bennettslin/bobtail_dominoes_app/PUZZLE_NOTES.md

 # TODO: Puzzles
-* Configs should get year, month and day from keys
 * Index page
     * Show by year and month
-* Helmet title
-    * Pass puzzle title directly

 # Puzzle types
 * Play a regular hand